ArevaloBrandon115/Betting_Game/README.md

 ## Gameplay

-I went for a retro yet futuristic theme for this game.
+I went for a retro music and SFX with futuristic theme for this game visuals.
 With a dungeon game type them with the vibe of the olden games I used to play.

 ![Alt Text](https://github.com/ArevaloBrandon115/Betting_Game/blob/master/Videos/Gameplay_Gif.gif?raw=true)